You are here

 Q. How much time should I commit to my career planning?

 A. Commitment to career planning is a personal decision and varies in length, depending on one’s individual needs and attitude.
-Involvement may be as simple as a visit to the Career Center, or it may require extensive investment of one’s time.
+Involvement may be as simple as a visit to the Career Office, or it may require extensive investment of one’s time.
 Commitment to career planning increases greatly when you become aware of your interests, skills, personality style, and how they would relate to the world of work.
 Keep in mind that a typical job search takes 3-6 months.

 Q. Are the resources of the Career Development Office available to Alumni?